ANALYSIS-Does drug touted by Trump work on COVID-19? After data debacle, we still don't know

-"What all this episode really reflects is that without randomised trials, there is huge uncertainty," said Landray, a professor of medicine and epidemiology at Oxford university.
-Randomised studies are the gold standard in research, randomly assigning a treatment to one group of people and a dummy to another group so that the two can be compared.
+"What all this episode really reflects is that without randomized trials, there is huge uncertainty," said Landray, a professor of medicine and epidemiology at Oxford University.
+Randomized studies are the gold standard in research, randomly assigning treatment to one group of people and a dummy to another group so that the two can be compared.
 The Lancet study was a "retrospective observational" study, using a data set from an analytics firm, to see what effects the drug had had on some COVID-19 patients, compared to those who did not get it.

 The WHO's about-face came after nearly 150 doctors signed a letter to the Lancet outlining concerns about the study's conclusions.
 On Thursday three of the study's authors retracted it, saying the company holding the data would not release it for an independent review.
 Some scientists said the episode had set back efforts to determine whether hydroxychloroquine was an effective or risky treatment for COVID-19, as some other trials around the world were also halted following the WHO's initial decision to pause.